 by several UN programs.

-UNEP and member of the prestigious UNEP Global 500.
-She has
+medal from UNEP and member of the prestigious UNEP Global 500.
+She

-conferences on energy and the environment, bay restoration, and
+decision-making conferences on energy and the environment, bay

-activities include The UN Earth Society (board
+Her not-for-profit activities include The UN Earth Society (board

 member), The Botanical Society of America (board member, editorial

 member of American Journal of Botany and chair of Physiological

 Section 9 years), USA Club of Rome (board for 15 years, chair for 5

-years,

-chair elect), and Greater Caribbean Energy and Environment Foundation.
+years), and Greater Caribbean Energy and Environment Foundation.
 Her

-present interests are monitoring sea grass health,
+present interests are monitoring sea grass health, global